htcondor/htcondor/docs/admin-manual/ep-policy-configuration.rst

       PREEMPT    = ($(PREEMPT)) && Owner != "coltrane"
       KILL       = $(KILL)

-Notice that there is nothing special in either the ``CONTINUE`` or ``KILL`` expressions.
-If Coltrane's jobs never suspend, they never look at ``CONTINUE``.
+Notice that there is nothing special in either the :macro:`CONTINUE` or ``KILL`` expressions.
+If Coltrane's jobs never suspend, they never look at :macro:`CONTINUE`.
 Similarly, if they never preempt, they never look at ``KILL``. :index:`time of day<single: time of day; policy>`

 **Time of Day Policy**